cattleya orchids

 Common name: Crimson Cattleya Orchids, Ruby-lipped Cattleya Orchids

-One of the most reliable and easiest cattleya orchids to grow is Cattleya labiata or commonly known as crimson cattleya or ruby-lipped cattleya.
+One of the most reliable and easiest cattleya orchids to grow is C. labiata or commonly known as crimson cattleya or ruby-lipped cattleya.
 Native to Northeast Brazil, these medium-sized orchids grow on trees and rocks in mountain ranges at elevations above 500 meters.

 Part of the unifoliate cattleya orchid group, C. labiata flaunts a medium-sized rhizome with club-shaped pseudobulbs under each leaf.
 Two to five fragrant flowers that grow up to 7 inches across bloom on a single flower spike during fall.